srilakshmishankar/fullstack-e2e-load-api-testing/Notes.md

   - Search with cmd/ctrl+F should still work
   - Search bar should be accessible
   - Empty search results UI should be displayed when no results for searched value

+Test strategy for new features as per defined in the beginning to align with acceptance criteria

+- Test according to pyramid for BE and FE
+- There will be BE api endpoints which need functionality, performance and integration testing
+- For new endpoints - 200, 500 and 404 and 201 if applicable (no 401 because no authentication here)
+- FE testing for new UI components, UI display of the BE rendered data, user experience,
+- E2E feature testing

 ## How to run the automated tests